napframework/nap-docs/app/manual/09_project_management.md

 }
 ```

-### The Project Module
+### The Project Module {#proj_module}

 The most important module here is `napMyFirstApp`.
 This is your **application module**, located in the `module` directory of your project.
 This directory contains the [resources](@ref resources) and [components](@ref component_ov) that are specific to your project.
 This module is created and added by the build system when the project is created.
-You can omit the creation of this module by appending `--no-module` to `tools/create_app.sh`.
+You can omit the creation of the application module by appending `--no-module` to `tools/create_app.sh`.

 ## Configure Modules {#module_config}

-You can add modules to your project by modifying the `RequiredModules` property in of `app.json`.
+You can add external modules to your project by modifying the `RequiredModules` property in `app.json`.
 The module name should match the module directory name in `/system_modules` or `/modules`.
 For example: add *napaudio* to add audio functionality to your project or *napmidi* to add mini functionality to your project.

-These modules are part of the core release and located in `/system_modules`.
-[Shared modules](@ref module_creation) are stored in `/modules`.
+- The `/system_modules` directory contains modules distributed with NAP.
+- The `/modules` directory contains user installed modules.

 **Run `./regenerate.sh` inside your project folder to update the solution.
 Always run this script after making changes to `app.json`.**